"Only what speaks for itself

 How do I apply for a scholarship?

-- First read the information on the job advertisement and then apply via the new online application portal.
-This will be available in a few days.
+- First read through the information on the advertisement and then apply via the Online application portal.

-- Add the required attachments (proof of academic achievements, curriculum vitae, letter of motivation).
+- Add the required attachments (proof of academic achievements, curriculum vitae, letter of motivation, high school diploma).

 - Enter the e-mail address of the professor who will write a letter of recommendation for you.
-It is advisable to coordinate this with the respective person beforehand.
+It is advisable to coordinate this with the person in question beforehand.
 Your application is only complete with a letter of recommendation.
-You will receive an email as soon as your letter of recommendation has been uploaded.
+You will receive an email once your letter of recommendation has been uploaded.

-- The GDCh local association chairmen of your region and the JCF regional spokespersons evaluate the applications received from the respective local association in the online portal by February 19, 2021 at the latest.
-Then continue to lead two applications to the GDCh headquarters.
+- The GDCh local association chairpersons in your region and the JCF regional spokespersons will evaluate the applications received from the respective local association in the Online portal by February 17, 2023 at the latest.
+You then forward two applications to the GDCh Office .

 - You will be informed as soon as the Board of Trustees has made a selection.

 The conditions in detail:

-- The August Wilhelm von Hofmann Foundation supports students of chemistry and related fields (approx. 55% (100 of 180 ECP) chemical modules) and student teachers in chemistry in semesters four to six semesters of their bachelor, diploma or exam studies with an amount of 300 euros per month.
-The duration of the scholarship is 18 or 12 months, totaling 5,400 euros or 3,600 euros.
+- The August-Wilhelm-von-Hofmann-Foundation supports students of chemistry and related fields (approx. 55% (100 of 180 ECP) chemical modules) and student teachers in chemistry in semesters four to six of their bachelor’s, diploma or Exam studies with an amount of 300 euros per month.
+The duration of the scholarship is 18 or 12 months, in total 5,400 euros or 3,600 euros.
 The scholarship will not be extended.

 - Students can apply in the third or fourth semester of their bachelor, diploma or exam studies.
-The scholarship is paid from April up to and including September of the following year.
+The grant is paid from April through September of the following year.